InaoLatu/MicroLearningPlatform/README.md

 To accomplish the mission of this project they have been created several modules to build the whole archicture.
 These modules are the following:

 - [Microlearning Telegram bot](https://github.com/InaoLatu/MicroLearningBot).
-Telegram Bot built to allow the students to consume the micro-content within the different Units.
+Telegram Bot built to allow the students to consume the micro-content within the different Units of knowledge (Maths, Science, etc).

 - [AuthServer](https://github.com/InaoLatu/AuthServer).
 Tool to authenticate and authorize users to give them access to a third-party platform resources.